 In accordance with industry practice, we do not obtain independent evaluations of natural gas reserves connected to our pipeline systems due to the unwillingness of producers to provide reserve information as well as the cost of such evaluations.
 Accordingly, we do not have estimates of total reserves dedicated to our systems (or to processing and fractionation facilities such as those serving EPO in South Texas) or the anticipated lives of such reserves.
-If the total reserves or estimated lives of the reserves connected to our pipeline systems, particularly in South Texas, is less than we anticipate and we are unable to secure additional sources of natural gas or NGLs, then the volumes of NGLs transported gathered on our DEP South Texas NGL Pipeline System; natural gas gathered on our Acadian Gas System and other pipeline systems in the future could be less than we anticipate.
-A decline in the volumes of natural gas or NGLs gathered on our pipeline systems could have an adverse effect on our business, results of operations, financial condition and our ability to make cash distributions to our unitholders.
+If the total reserves or estimated lives of the reserves connected to our pipeline systems, particularly in South Texas, is less than we anticipate and we are unable to secure additional sources of natural gas or NGLs, then the volumes of NGLs transported gathered on our DEP South Texas NGL Pipeline System; natural gas gathered on our pipeline systems could have an adverse effect on our business, results of operations, financial condition and our ability to make cash distributions to our unitholders.